Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

     Rectangle secondRectangleToMove = new Rectangle(20, 20, 20, 20);
     thingsIWantToMove.getChildren().add(rectangleToMove);
     thingsIWantToMove.getChildren().add(secondRectangleToMove);

 Notice that `rectangleToMove` and `secondRectangleToMove` were both added as children of `thingsIWantToMove` rather than as children of `root`.
 Since `thingsIWantToMove` is a child of root, these rectangles wil still be displayed on the screen.
 Now, you can change the position of `thingsIWantToMove`, e.g.,

     thingsIWantToMove.setLayoutX(30);

 This call will change all of the children of `thingsIWantToMove` to be shifted to the right by 30 pixels.
 Note that `rectangleToMove.getX()` will still return 10 (the original value it was set to be), but `rectangleToMove` will be displayed at an x-position of 10 _relative to the position of its parent_.
 Since its parent is at an x-position of 30, `rectangleToMove` will be displayed at an _absolute_ x-position of 40 (i.e., it will be 40 pixels to the right of the edge of the window).
 It will likely be helpful to do some "hello worlding" to understand how groups and layout positions work, where you make a simple example (much simpler than your editor!) just to experiment with.

 Groups may be useful when you're implementing the scroll bar, as hinted at in that section of the spec.

 #### What do you mean by "render"?
 How do I re-render things?

+By "render", we mean draw all of the text on the screen.
 As described above, in JavaFX, to display a `Node` on the screen, it needs to be added as a child of `root` (or one of `root`'s children, or one of the children of one of `root`'s children, and so on).
 JavaFX displays all of the children, grandchildren, etc. of `root` automatically; you don't need to call any special functions to make this happen.
 You may be wondering how to change something once it's already been placed on the screen.
 For example, suppose you add a rectangle to the screen:

     // Make a 5x5 rectangle at position 0, 0.
     Rectange funGrowingRectangle = new Rectangle(0, 0, 5, 5);
     root.getChildren().add(funGrowingRectangle);

 And then later, you decide you'd like to make the rectangle larger.
 One way to do this is to remove the rectangle from the children of root and then re-add a new one:

     root.getChildren().remove(funGrowingRectangle);
     // Make a 10x10 rectangle as position 0, 0.
     Rectangle biggerFunnerGrowingRectangle = new Rectangle(0, 0, 10, 10);
     root.getChildren().add(biggerFunnerGrowingRectangle);

 However, you can also change the attributes of the existing `Node`.
 For example, after running the previous code, you could change the size of `biggerFunnerGrowingRectangle` with:

     biggerFunnerGrowingRectangle.setWidth(30);
     biggerFunnerGrowingRectangle.setHeight(30);

 And voila, you will see a rectangle with a width and height of 30!
 The call `getChildren().add(biggerFunnerGrowingRectangle)` added a pointer to `biggerFunnerGrowingRectangle` to the children, so changing properties of `biggerFunnerGrowingRectangle` means that the `Rectangle` shown on the screen will change accordingly (JavaFX will always display all nodes reachable from root, using the current properties of those nodes).
 When we say that rendering should take linear time, we mean that updating all of the JavaFX objects (e.g., their positions, the font size, etc.) should take linear time.

+#### How can I remove Nodes from the screen?
+Is it ok to remove all of the children of root and re-add them each time?

+You can remove Nodes from the screen with the `remove` function.
+For example, suppose you have added the letters "H", "u", and "g" to the screen, and then want to remove the "u".
+You could do that as follows:

+	Text letterOnLeft = new Text("H");
+	root.getChildren().add(letterOnLeft);
+	Text letterInMiddle = new Text("u");
+	root.getChildren().add(letterInMiddle);
+	Text letterOnRight = new Text("g");
+	root.getChildren().add(letterOnRight);

+	// ... sometime later, delete the middle letter. root.getChildren().remove(letterInMiddle);

+You should *not* remove things by clearing all of the children of root and re-adding them each time, for example, with code like this:

+    // Do not do this!
+    root.getChildren().clear();
+    root.getChildren().add(letterOnLeft);
+    root.getChildren().add(letterOnRight);

+This strategy will be prohibitively slow when editing a large file.

 #### I want to add something as a child of `root` but I can't get access to `root` in the location where I want it!

 If you worked off of one of our examples, you probably created root with a call like:

     Group root = new Group();

 in your `Editor` class's `start()` function.
 You may later have some other function in `Editor` where you want to use `root`:

     public void drawCow() {